Tribes of Jharkhand: Baha Parab

+Sohrai

+Sohrai is the harvest festival of Santal people residing in India, Bangladesh and Nepal.
+Sohrai also known as Khuntaw means tie in Santali language.
+Sohrai is celebrated for five days, where the first day is called Um Maha, second day Dakay Maha or Bonga Maha, third day Khuntaw Maha, fourth day Jale Maha and fifth day Sendra Maha.
+The celebration if practiced in the month of November.
+Second and third day are mostly known for entertainment through group dance and music can be seen in all Santal tribes village.
+Sendra Maha is dedicated for hunting in the jungles.

+People worship Marang buru in jaherthan or sacred grove before the beging of the Sohrai celebration.
+The second day is reserved for each Santal individual worshiping Marang Buru in their home as Garh Bonga means Home Deity.

 Mage Porob

-Mage Porob is the principal festival celebrated among the Ho people of eastern India, and is also celebrated by the Munda people, though followers of Birsa Dharam, a new religion based on traditional Munda spirituality and religion, do not celebrate Mage Porob, despite the fact that they celebrate other traditional Munda festivals.
+Mage Porob is the principal festival celebrated among the Ho people of eastern India, and is also celebrated by the Munda people, though followers of Birsa Dharam, a new religion based on traditional Munda spirituality and religion, do not celebrate Mage Porob, although they celebrate other traditional Munda festivals.
 It is also not celebrated by any other Munda-speaking peoples, and is much less prominent to the Mundas than to the Hos.
 It is held in the month of Magha in honor of the deity Singbonga who, in the Ho creation myth, created Luku Kola, the first man on Earth.
 It was first described in 1912 by Indian anthropologist Rai Bahadur Sarat Chandra Roy in his The Mundas and their Country.

 Hal Punhya

-Hal Punhya is a festival which begins with the fall of winter.
-The first day of Magha month, known as "Akhain Jatra" or "Hal Punhya", considered as the beginning of ploughing season.
+Hal Punhya is a festival the begins with winter.
+The first day of Magha month, known as "Akhain Jatra" or "Hal Punhya", is considered as the beginning of ploughing season.
 The farmers, to symbolize this auspicious morning plough two and half circles of their agricultural land.
 This day is also considered as the symbol of good fortune.